weidongxu-microsoft/java-sdk-tools/mcp/assets/migrate-instructions.md

 - Pattern: "models.Operation###" was modified / removed.
   Solution: This is expected, no action needed.

-- Pattern: "validate()" was removed
-  Solution: This is expected, no action needed.

 - Pattern: "<Constructor>()" was changed to private access
   Solution: This is expected, no action needed.